-The YWCA Banff Programs and Services team offers a wide range of awareness, education and support programs:
+The YWCA Banff Programs and Services team offers community programs focusing on awareness, education and support for children, youth and adults.

 Children & Youth Programs

 A structured support group for girls from 9-18 years which integrates relational theory, resiliency practices, and skills training.
 The overarching theme of the program is “Friendship”, and the objective is to foster self-esteem, help girls build and maintain authentic connections with peers, increase and develop capacity for empathy, counter trends towards self-doubt and allow for genuine self-expression.
 The curriculum is based on the ‘Girls Circle’ program developed by the One Circle Foundation which is a model of structured support groups for girls.
 The ‘Girls Circle’ program is delivered to elementary school students in Banff, Canmore and Exshaw.

 - Boys Council